Kummer surfaces and quadratic line complexes in characteristic two: Introduction

-Here $a_i\ne a_j$ for $i\ne j$ (see Proposition \ref{CanAlt} and the equations (\ref{(a)}), (\ref{(b)}), (\ref{(c)}) in Proposition \ref{CanFormPencilQuadrics}).
-For each canonical form of a pencil of quadrics, we associate to quartic surfaces $S$ and $S^\vee$, an intersection of three quadrics $\Sigma$, a curve $C$ of genus 2 and its Jacobian $J(C)$ in terms of line geometry.
+For each canonical form of a pencil of quadrics, we associate to quartic surfaces $S$ and $S^\vee$, an intersection of three quadrics $\Sigma$, a non-singular curve $C$ of genus 2 and its Jacobian $J(C)$ in terms of line geometry.

 We remark that in characteristic $p\ne 2$ a quadratic form is determined by the associated bilinear form.
 Under the condition $G\cap Q$ being non-singular, the case of non-diagonalizable pairs $G, Q$ is excluded.
 On the other hand, in the case $p=2$ a quadratic form is not determined by the associated alternating form.
 This difference allows the possibility of the above three cases of alternating forms, and hence the exsistence of three types of curves of genus 2.

+We now state the main theorems of this paper.
+We can take the following canonical forms of two quadrics $\{G, Q\}$ for ordinary case (a), $\{G, Q_1\}$ for $p$-rank 1 case (b) and $\{G, Q_0\}$ for supersingular case (c) (see Proposition \ref{CanFormPencilQuadrics}):